truist/reveal.js/slides/LEDs/LEDs.md

 * Similar tradeoffs, but worse:

-    * Worse color than incandescent and LED
+    * Worse spectrum than incandescent and LED
     * Cold-sensitive (so hard to use outdoors)
         * But not hot-sensitive
     * Higher electricity use than LEDs